IPCC’s mission and work is to conserve a representative sample of Irish peatlands for future generations to enjoy.

 - fund raising

-We own and manage three peatlands for conservation in Counties Kildare and Waterford.
+We own and manage six peatlands for conservation in Counties Kerry, Kildare, Meath, Clare and Waterford.
 We own and run the Bog of Allen Nature Centre which is open to visitors and school groups.

 Watch the Video (above) to learn about IPCC’s mission and work of Saving Irish Bogs